 Plaintiff Lindsay Hecox (she/her)

-On appeal from the District of Idaho
+On appeal from the Ninth Circuit Court of Appeals and the U.S. District Court for the District of Idaho

 Case No. 1:20-cv-00184-CWD (Dist.
 Ct.)